emoryjianghang/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   4. Normalize the variance. `X /= variance`
 - These steps should be applied to training, dev, and testing sets (but using mean and variance of the train set).
 - Why normalize?
-  - If we don't normalize the inputs our cost function will be deep and its shape will be inconsistent (elongated) then optimizing it will take a long time.
+  - **If we don't normalize the inputs our cost function will be deep and its shape will be inconsistent (elongated) then optimizing it will take a long time**.
   - But if we normalize it the opposite will occur.
 The shape of the cost function will be consistent (look more symmetric like circle in 2D example) and we can use a larger learning rate alpha - the optimization will be faster.

 ### Vanishing / Exploding gradients